Black-faced cormorant: Taxonomy

 The black-faced cormorant is one of around 40 species in the cormorant and shag family Phalacrocoracidae.
 This family split off from the darter family Anhingadae over 40 million years ago, so it has a relatively independent evolutionary history.
 Of the suggested 7 genera in the cormorant family, the black-faced cormorant is part of the Old-Word cormorants Phalacrocorax.
 This genus diverged from its sister genus, the North-Pacific Cormorants Urile around 10 million years ago.

 The closest related species to the black-faced cormorant is the pied cormorant P. varius.

 Habitat and Distribution

 Black-faced cormorants are endemic to the coastal regions of southern Australia and Tasmania.
-The population is estimated to in the tens of thousands, and is distributed across Western Australia, South Australia, Victoria and Tasmania, particularly in the Bass Straight and Spencer Gulf.
+The population is estimated to in the tens of thousands, and is distributed across Western Australia, South Australia, Victoria and Tasmania, particularly in the Bass Strait and Spencer Gulf.
 There are two independent populations: one on the southern coast of Western Australia, and the other on the coasts of Southern Australia, Victoria and Tasmania.